All love is created equal.

-Based on a true story, this love story from writer-director Jeff Nichols (Mud) sees a white man (Joel Edgerton, Black Mass) and a black woman (Oscar nominee Ruth Negga, World War Z) deeply in love in 1967 Virginia.
+Based on a true story, this romance from writer-director Jeff Nichols (Mud) sees a white man (Joel Edgerton, Black Mass) and a black woman (Ruth Negga, in an Oscar nominated performance) fall deeply in love in 1967 Virginia.
 They marry, construct a house, and build a life only to have the racially intolerant law force them to fight for their right to be together - a fight that would last years.
 Nominated for the Palme d'Or at Cannes 2016.

 YOUR RATING & REVIEWWATCHLIST

 BY Liam Maguren Flicks Writer

 Midway through 2016, Loving was THE based-on-a-true-story race-relations drama that had Oscar Winner written all over it.
 Guess the Academy didn’t receive that envelope.
 It’s a shame, because writer-director Jeff Nichols has made a worthy rise with the sombre Shotgun Stories, the frightening Take Shelter, the melodic Mud, and the concise Midnight Special.
 They’re vastly different films – as is Loving – but they all share a warmth and adoration for Southern America that has been a signature of Nichols’ work.
 He exhales that same romanticism here which, for better or worse, is the best quality of this film....
 More

 Mildred (Ruth Negga) and Richard (Joel Edgerton) love each other.
 It’s that simple.
 The only thing simpler is that old-fashioned 1960s Viginia racism that doesn’t want them to be wife and husband.
 Despite getting married in a different state, the powers-that-be force the couple into an historic legal battle.